dbtreasure/zig-bpe/README.md

 ## Limitations

-The current implementation and tests only work with simplified UTF-8 encoding, which means it may not correctly handle all Unicode characters or edge cases.
-Future updates will focus on improving Unicode support.
+The current implementation works with UTF-8 encoded text but may not handle all edge cases of UTF-8 encoding.
+Future updates may focus on improving Unicode support and handling more complex scenarios.

 ## Current Implementation (basic_tokenizer.zig)